 5 Reward Schemes For Employees Recognition

-A reward scheme for employees recognition is a structured system that acknowledges employee contributions through financial and non-financial rewards.
-Unlike one-off incentives, modern employee reward schemes are repeatable, measurable, and aligned with company values.
+A reward scheme for employees is a structured system that acknowledges staff contributions through financial and non-financial rewards.
+Unlike one-off incentives or annual bonuses, modern employee reward schemes are repeatable, measurable, and aligned with company values — designed to recognize performance, collaboration, innovation, and values-aligned behavior on an ongoing basis.

 Well-designed reward schemes typically recognize: